HanifCarroll/Timesheets/README.md

 The next step is to start the API on port 5000.

-Open a shell of your choice (command prompt, git bash, etc), enter the command`cd server`, then `npm run start`.
+Open a shell of your choice (command prompt, git bash, etc) at the root directory for the project, enter the command`cd server`, then `npm run start`.

 Now it's time to start the React application on port 3000.

-In a new shell, enter the comamand `cd client`, then `npm run start`.
+In a new shell located at the root directory for the project, enter the comamand `cd client`, then `npm run start`.

-Finally, navigate to http://localhost:3000 in your browser, and you should see the table populated with data.
+Finally, navigate to http://localhost:3000 in your browser, and table should be visible and populated with data.

 ## Key Technologies
 - React (with TypeScript)